UNH Space Grant Fellowships

 Space Grant Undergraduate Internships

 Each year the McAuliffe-Shepard Discovery Center seeks undergraduate students majoring in science, technology, engineering or mathematics (STEM fields) to work as interns on STEM-based curricula and to serve as lead teachers in summer day camps.
+Applicants must be currently enrolled as undergraduate or graduate students majoring in a STEM field; at least three months’ experience in teaching and/or working with children is preferred.
+The ideal candidates will be self-starters with strong leadership and social skills, who enjoy working with children and who can positively challenge and encourage children to learn and explore.
+Due to federal funding for this program, applicants must be U.S. citizens.

 A full and frequently updated list of projects and opportunities is available from the National Space Grant website.